ocean-perception/mobile_robotics/content/programming/_index.md

 ### Editing configuration.yaml

 Change the driver of localization within the configuration.yaml file, (found in the configuration folder).
-All files refer to this yaml in order to understand which file is to implemented.
+All files refer to this yaml in order to understand which file is to be implemented.
 In future you may want to change some of the offsets within the file as its likely that there is an offset between your sensors, motors and the centre of the robot.
 {{< hint info >}}
 You will also be able to change the configuration of your robot.
-Aka changing your configuration to the correct encoder drivers and compas/magnetometer depending if you are using the robotic vessel or pitop.
+Aka changing your configuration to the correct encoder drivers and compass/magnetometer depending on if you are using the robotic vessel or pitop.
 {{< /hint >}}
 ![location within yaml](static/location_within_yaml.png)